vanderblugen/Yubico-Passwordless-Login-with-Linux/README.md

     - `USERNAME:KEY:KEY:KEY`

 ### This finalizes the installation
-Run 'update-mapping.sh` only once.
+Run `update-mapping.sh`.
-It does modify key authentication files for your system, run only once.
+- It does modify key authentication files for your system
+- Run only once.

 # Enjoy